Search earnings calls

 3. Select the date range.

-4. Choose additional search options where they matter for the research design.
+4. Set additional search options where they matter for the research design.

 5. Run the search.